- Cloud Collectors Overview

 NAME – Specify a name for the STIX/TAXII Cloud Collector.

-API ROOT URL – Enter the URL for the TAXII feed server from which the collector will ingest data.
+Manual – Enter a value in the API ROOT URL field to indicate the TAXII feed server from which the collector will ingest data.
+You will need to enter a specific Collection further down in the panel.

 COLLECTION NAME – Optionally, enter the name of the collection on the TAXII server.